carlivas/Glacial-Interglacial-Cycles/README.md

-# 🧊 Glacial Cycles Simulator
+# 🧊 Glacial-Interglacial Cycles Simulator

 This project implements modular models of glacial–interglacial cycles, inspired by the threshold-based framework of Paillard (1998) and extended for flexible simulation of ice volume, orbital forcing, and climate feedbacks.